 Interpreting Chinese influence on early settlement in Australia, Nundle Museum is lending the festival 17 panels from Sydney Living Museums' 2014 Celestial Cities exhibition, which will be displayed in Nundle shop windows and businesses.

 In 2015 the Nundle Go For Gold Chinese Easter Festival will be held on Easter Saturday and Sunday, April 4 and 5.
 Be part of the second largest annual festival in northern inland NSW attracting 16,000 people over two days.
 The annual festival honours the significant role of Chinese and European miners and storekeepers in the development of the Nundle and Hanging Rock townships.

-The Festival includes striking Chinese dance performances twice daily by the Australian Yau Kung Mu Association, gold panning sponsored by New England Mutual, live music, more than 100 food, produce, craft and bric-a-brac market stalls, antique toy display, magician, children's story time, Woolomin Public School animal nursery, jumping castle and face painting.
+The Festival includes striking lion and dragon dances twice daily by the Australian Yau Kung Mu Association, traditional Chinese dance by the Multicultural Communities Council of NSW, panning for Nundle gold worth $1000, including four nuggets, live music by The Sax Summit, Dylan Hartas and the Blues Martyrs, Jeff Gibson, and David Wei and Eva Timms, nearly 100 food, produce, craft and bric-a-brac market stalls, antique toy display, magician, Library on the Lawn and Chinese-themed craft, Woolomin Public School P&C animal nursery, jumping castle and face painting.

 The 2015 Nundle Go For Gold Chinese Easter Festival Program will be confirmed closer to the event.

 If you would like to know more about Nundle's Chinese heritage please click here.
 The souvenir, 'A Goldfields Chronicle', is available for sale at Nundle Visitor Information Centre year-round.

 (02) 6769 3026 (9:00am-4pm seven days)